 Look, making the transition from buyer’s agent to seller’s agent isn’t easy for anyone.
 If you haven’t managed to land your first seller yet, you may just be tempted to throw in the towel and resign yourself to a life of dragging buyers from house to house.
 Don’t!

-Instead, always remind yourself of the two golden rules of real estate: It’s a numbers game, and like anything worth pursuing, it takes practice to get good.
+And always remind yourself of the two golden rules of real estate: It’s a numbers game, and like anything worth pursuing, it takes practice to get good.
 Lot’s of practice.
-Hang in there and you WILL get better.

 Over to You: Finding Seller Leads